 I’ve been meaning to get a sourdough starter going for some time but I just keep forgetting or putting it off.
 For no particular reason other than I have a bazillion things on my mind.
 So I wanted to try and make some rolls that mimicked that sourdough flavor.
 I turned to sour cream to do the trick and it worked!

-These rolls have a slight tangy/sour flavor profile.
+These sour cream dinner rolls have a slight tangy flavor profile.
 Almost like a sourdough bread, but without the need for a sourdough starter.
 A very slight crust develops on the outside but the middle stays perfectly soft and pillowy.
 It is impossible to eat just one of these rolls.
 The batch makes 12, which in my book is the perfect amount for a group of 4 people.
 It ensures that nobody will be fighting over the last roll.
 That could be disastrous.

 Mixing the Dough